 This is one of the most important pool closing tips.
-Measure water balance using a test kit or bring it in to your local Leslie’s store for a Free AccuBlue® 10-Point Water Test.
-Total Alkalinity should be between 80-120 ppm, pH level should be between 7.4-7.6
+Measure water balance using an at-home test kit, or bring it in to your local Leslie’s for a free in-store AccuBlue® 10-point water test.
+Your water should be within the following ranges.
+If not, balance your pool water according to product label instructions.

 5. Shock and Chlorinate Your Pool

 Shocking oxidizes organic contaminants in the water, while the Free Available Chlorine helps control any bacteria or algae spores that might be lingering in the water.
 We recommend shocking a few days before you close the pool.
 Even if that's not possible, at least treat the water with 1–2 pounds of Fresh 'N Clear non-chlorine shock per 10,000 gallons of water during the closing process.
 Also, make sure your pool's Free Available Chlorine level is between 2.0–4.0 ppm at closing time; if not, add about 3 ounces of Chlor Brite per 10,000 gallons to raise the chlorine level by around 1 ppm.

 6. Backwash Your Pool Filter

 Once you've added all the necessary chemicals to your water, allow the pump to run for a full 4–12 hour cycle, or however long is needed for a complete pool water turnover.
 Then you'll be ready to backwash or manually clean your pool filter.
 Although you don't technically have to clean the filter before shutting down your pool, this pool closing tip will make life a lot easier when it's time to reopen the pool next spring.
 It'll also help prolong the life of your filter media.
 It's a win-win!

 7. Drain Pool Lines and Add Pool Antifreeze (for Freezing Temperatures Only)